Nonverbal Learning Disorders

 Assessment & treatment

-At the Sydney Cognitive Development Centre our specialised neuropsychological assessment involves the testing of all the deficits and assets previously mentioned.
+At the Sydney Cognitive Development Centre, our neuropsychological assessment is specifically designed to test all the deficits and assets previously mentioned.
 We focus on strengths such as verbal skills when designing an educational or management program.
 Recommendations include the assessment and management of academic and adaptive deficits, as these contribute greatly to poor quality of life.
 A highly structured environment with one-to-one teaching is recommended when possible.
 Children with NLD may have difficulties generalizing information to different situations and this is addressed in all forms of remedial training.